 SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2;

-UNION operator selects only distinct values, while in case if you want also to have duplicate values in the query result of UNION statement than you can use UNION ALL statement.
+UNION operator selects only distinct values, while in case if you also want to have duplicate values in the query result of UNION statement then you can use UNION ALL statement.
 The syntax of UNION ALL statement is like the one listed below:

 Select column_name(s) FROM table1 UNION ALL Select column_name(s) FROM table2; Here the name of columns in the resulting database is as per the name of the first SELECT statement of UNION operator.

 Let’s suppose we have two tables table1 and table2 like shown below, let the name of the first table is Movies and the other one is Books that contains the title of books and movies and an associated ID number with both of them.
-Here some of the title names of both tables may be same, now we can perform the two operations that are UNION and UNION ALL on these tables: Let the table structure with data of the first table is:
+Here some of the title names of both tables may be same, now we can perform the two operations that are UNION and UNION ALL (basically an SQL union vs union ALL) on these tables: Let the table structure with data of the first table is:

 |3||The Great Gatsby|